Dahyun-Park/DARplot/README.md

 # TheraDARPLOT
-## A high-quality visualization of three genetic models plots using genome-wide association data
+##""TheraDARPLOT:"" ## A high-quality visualization of three genetic models plots using genome-wide association data
 The [**TheraDarplot**](https://github.com/Dahyun-Park/DARplot/) is a specialized form of scatterplot to display **genome-wide association studies (GWAS)**.
 Our results indicate that the combining methods of **three mode GWAS results** should increase the opportunity the significant and replicative results and reduce the substantial loss of power.
 Based on our study,